nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 int[] x = new int[0]; //valid
 ```

-3. If we try to specify negative size then NegativeArraySizeException will be raised at Runtime.
+3. If we try to specify negative size, then NegativeArraySizeException will be raised at Runtime.
 ```java
 int[] a = new int[-3]; //Runtime Exception: NegativeArraySizeException
 ```

-4. To specify array size, the allowed datatypes are byte, short, char, int.
+4. To specify array size, the allowed datatypes are a byte, short, char, int.
 Specifying any other data type will raise compile time error.
 ```java linenums="1"
 int[] x = new int[10]; //valid